 An important thing to remember is that even if you get your money out of the levy, the problem with that creditor is going to remain.
 You may have won a battle, but you are still in a war!
 You need to resolve the creditor's claim and put it behind you.

-If you live in New Jersey, have had your bank account levied, owe more than $8,000 on the judgment, and want to retain me to negotiate a deal with the creditor, call my office right away at 856-432-4113 or contact me through this site to schedule an appointment in my Woodbury office.
-The consultation is $200, but that fee will be applied to my retainer should you hire me.
+If you live in New Jersey, have had your bank account levied, owe more than $10,000 on the judgment, and want to retain me to negotiate a deal with the creditor, then just click this link to schedule a call with me to discuss your case.
 The sooner you take care of it the better!

 But if this bank levy is a sign of a bigger problem with creditors, and you are thinking that you might have to file bankruptcy, then download my free book, Am I In Too Deep?
 A Guide to Knowing When You Need to File Bankruptcy in New Jersey.